tobyweston/blog/source/_posts/2015-11-29-homebrew-temperature-logger.md

 ## Setup the Data Logging Software

-There are lots of options to record the temperature data but for something a bit different, the [temperature-machine](https://bitbucket.org/toby_weston/temperature-machine) software connects multiple Pi's together, showing the data from each of them.
-It can read temperatures from multiple sensors on multiple Pis, sending the data to a nominated "server" Pi.
-The server stores it all in a round robin database, generates the charts and serves it all up via a web server.
+There are lots of options to record the temperature data but for something a bit different, the [temperature-machine](https://github.com/tobyweston/temperature-machine) software logs temperatures from multiple sensors on multiple Pi's.
+It sends the data to a nominated "server" Pi and the server stores it all in a round robin database and serves up the charts via a web page.

 It's written in Scala and you'll need the `sbt` tool to build it.
 To setup `sbt` follow these steps.